OpenEvalProject/evals/manuscripts/elife-75401/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/75401/elife-75401-fig3-v1.jpg)

-**Figure 3.:** Table 1.(a) Across-age variabilities of local gradient maps between every two consecutive ages, where ‘3M to 6M’ measures the variability of the local gradient maps between 3 and 6 months age groups and so on.
+**Figure 3.:** (a) Across-age variabilities of local gradient maps between every two consecutive ages, where ‘3M to 6M’ measures the variability of the local gradient maps between 3 and 6 months age groups and so on.
 The across-age variability shows a multipeak fluctuation. (b) Consistency of high local gradient across ages, where ‘one’ stands for high local gradient appeared in only one age group, and ‘six’ represents high local gradient appeared in all six age groups.
 Brighter colors stand for higher consistency of local gradient, suggesting high consistency of age-related local gradient maps. (c) Variabilities between each age-related local gradient map and the age-independent local gradient map.

 Furthermore, to better illustrate the functional architecture development, we computed the across-age variability of local gradient maps between neighboring age groups, as shown in Figure 3a.
 In general, the across-age variabilities of local gradient are at a relatively low level (≤0.05) at all age intervals.
 Across all ages, high across-age variabilities are mainly presented in high-order association areas, including the left middle and inferior frontal, middle temporal, right superior frontal, precuneus, medial prefrontal, and bilateral supramarginal and posterior superior temporal areas.
 Other regions mostly exhibit low across-age variabilities, especially in the sensorimotor and medial occipital regions.
 While exhibiting this overall spatial distribution, the across-age variability shows a multipeak fluctuation, where the variability decreases from 3 to 6 to 6–9 months, followed by an increase during 9–12 and 12–18 months, and drops again for 18–24 months.

-## Age-independent functional local gradient and parcellation maps
+### Age-independent functional local gradient and parcellation maps

 Since infant functional MRI studies typically involve multiple age groups, it is highly desired to have an age-independent functional parcellation map that features parcel-to-parcel correspondences across ages, so that it can be conveniently employed for all ages during infancy.
 Therefore, we also computed the age-independent local gradient map (Figure 4a) as the average of the local gradient maps of all six age groups.
 The variabilities between the age-independent local gradient map and each age-related local gradient map are illustrated in Figure 3c.
 Compared to the across-age variability between neighboring age groups (Figure 3a), the age-independent local gradient map shows small variability to all age-related maps.
 The spatial distributions of high and low variabilities remain mostly similar to that of the across-age variabilities between neighboring age groups, with high variability presented in some high-order association cortices and low variability in unimodal cortices.
 Consequently, it can be speculated that the age-independent local gradient map can be used to generate an age-independent parcellation map that is suitable for all subjects from birth to 2 years of age.